Indigenous peoples in Canada: First Nations

 There are indications of contact made before Christopher Columbus between the first peoples and those from other continents.
-Aboriginal people in Canada first interacted with Europeans around 1000 CE, but prolonged contact came after Europeans established permanent settlements in the 17th and 18th centuries.
+Indigenous people in Canada first interacted with Europeans around 1000 CE, but prolonged contact came after Europeans established permanent settlements in the 17th and 18th centuries.
 European written accounts generally recorded friendliness of the First Nations, who profited in trade with Europeans.
 Such trade generally strengthened the more organized political entities such as the Iroquois Confederation.
 Throughout the 16th century, European fleets made almost annual visits to the eastern shores of Canada to cultivate the fishing opportunities.
-A sideline industry emerged in the un-organized traffic of furs overseen by the Indian Department.
+A sideline industry emerged in the un-organized traffic of furs overseen by the British Indian Department.

 Prominent First Nations people include Joe Capilano, who met with King of the United Kingdom, Edward VII, to speak of the need to settle land claims and Ovide Mercredi, a leader at both the Meech Lake Accord constitutional reform discussions and Oka Crisis.

 Inuit

 Inuit are the descendants of what anthropologists call the Thule culture, which emerged from western Alaska around 1,000 CE and spread eastward across the Arctic, displacing the Dorset culture (in Inuktitut, the Tuniit).
 Inuit historically referred to the Tuniit as "giants", who were taller and stronger than the Inuit.
 Researchers hypothesize that the Dorset culture lacked dogs, larger weapons and other technologies used by the expanding Inuit society.
-By 1300, the Inuit had settled in west Greenland, and finally moved into east Greenland over the following century.
+By 1300, Inuit had settled in west Greenland, and finally moved into east Greenland over the following century.
 The Inuit had trade routes with more southern cultures.
 Boundary disputes were common and led to aggressive actions.

 Warfare was common among Inuit groups with sufficient population density.
-Inuit, such as the Nunatamiut (Uummarmiut) who inhabited the Mackenzie River delta area, often engaged in common warfare.
+Inuit, such as the Nunamiut (Uummarmiut) who inhabited the Mackenzie River delta area, often engaged in common warfare.
 The Central Arctic Inuit lacked the population density to engage in warfare.
 In the 13th century, the Thule culture began arriving in Greenland from what is now Canada.
 Norse accounts are scant.
 Norse-made items from Inuit campsites in Greenland were obtained by either trade or plunder.
 One account, Ívar Bárðarson, speaks of "small people" with whom the Norsemen fought.
 14th-century accounts relate that a western settlement, one of the two Norse settlements, was taken over by the Skræling.

 After the disappearance of the Norse colonies in Greenland, the Inuit had no contact with Europeans for at least a century.
 By the mid-16th century, Basque fishers were already working the Labrador coast and had established whaling stations on land, such as those excavated at Red Bay.
 The Inuit appear not to have interfered with their operations, but they did raid the stations in winter for tools, and particularly worked iron, which they adapted to native needs.

 Notable among the Inuit are Abraham Ulrikab and family who became a zoo exhibit in Hamburg, Germany, and Tanya Tagaq, a traditional throat singer.
-Abe Okpik was instrumental in helping Inuit obtain surnames rather than disc numbers and Kiviaq (David Ward) won the legal right to use his single-word Inuktituk name.
+Abe Okpik was instrumental in helping Inuit obtain surnames rather than disc numbers and Kiviaq (David Ward) won the legal right to use his single-word Inuktitut name.